SGI Origin3800 - Chinook

-On 15 July 2002, a new SGI Origin 3800 system named chinook was made available for NCAR's users.
-The new machine was binary compatible with ute, the Origin 2000 it replaced, and had the same number of processors but twice the clock speed, four times the memory, and more than double the disk capacity.
+Chinook, an SGI Origin 3800 system, was made available to NCAR’s supercomputer users on July 15, 2002.
+The new machine was binary compatible with Ute, the Origin 2000 it replaced.
+It had the same number of processors but twice the clock speed, four times the memory, and more than double the disk capacity.

 Chinook had 128 MIPS R14000 processors, a clock speed of 500 megahertz, 65 gigabytes of distributed shared memory, and 580 gigabytes of disk space.
 It was fitted with a HiPPI connection to NCAR's Mass Storage System and gigabit Ethernet to NCAR networks.

-The chinook complex was allocated as part of the Climate Simulation Laboratory (CSL).
+The Chinook complex was allocated as part of the Climate Simulation Laboratory.